DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 ----------------------------

-The party was discrete after that- family gossip was flooded back and forth between, her parents glad to hear that Spike was reconnecting with his roots, and Diane made her way into the conversation with her usual ease despite barely knowing her parents at all.
+The party was discrete after that- family gossip was flooded back and forth between, her parents glad to hear that Spike had met mainland dragons and was reconnecting with his roots, and Diane made her way into the conversation with her usual ease despite barely knowing her parents at all.
 After a while, maybe realizing the conversation was exhausting her, the others walked away to the library so Spike could show off the structure's latest developments.

 At first Twilight simply leaned on the isle counter and drank water, eyeing the birthday cake Diane had summoned *ex-nihilo* and which now rested on the counter, already missing several pieces.